armele/ott/README.md

 - THANK YOU to Imri, my 3D modeling soul sister and midwest clone!
 - THANK YOU to Thodor who tolerated my 25 year lapse in Java to help me start on this project!
 - THANK YOU to Ayar for helping me test this insanity!
-- THANK YOU to Raycoms and all of the LDT team for creating and maintaining the MineColonies mod!
+- THANK YOU to the LDT team for creating and maintaining the MineColonies mod!

 Mixins Used:
 =======